List of Murdoch Mysteries characters: Nikola Tesla

 Portrayed by Dmitry Chepovetsky.
-The famous inventor, Nikola Tesla, helps Murdoch solve the case in the very first episode.
+The famous inventor, Nikola Tesla, helps Murdoch solve the case in the very first episode "Power" (January 20, 2008).
 He really likes inventing things and improving things as he was working on transmitting wireless phone calls throughout the episode.
 Later in the episode he feels that his work will not make him rich, so he explores new options.
-He reappears in a later episode.
+Tesla is one of Murdoch's heroes.

-He re-appears in season 13, episode 11, "Staring Blindly Into the Future".
+Tesla returns in "The Tesla Effect" (May 11, 2010), "Murdoch and the Undetectable Man" (January 28, 2019) and "Staring Blindly into the Future" (January 13, 2020).

 Arthur Conan Doyle

 Portrayed by Geraint Wyn Davies.
 He first appears in Season 1, episode 4 ("Elementary, My Dear Murdoch"), visiting Toronto to deliver a lecture on spiritualism.
 He returns in episode 9 ("Belly Speaker").
 He follows Murdoch, trying to get a grasp on detective work for a future book and personal detective skills.
 He refers to Murdoch and himself as "similar people", because of their fathers both being alcoholics.
+Inspector Brackenreid retells to Doyle a story he had heard about a "Hell Hound of the Highlands", which is suggested inspired Doyle to write The Hound of the Baskervilles.
 He reappears in season 6 to help with the matter of a man with a personality disorder that led him to believe he was Sherlock Holmes.
 Because Arthur Conan Doyle is the creator and authority on Sherlock Holmes, he was brought to assist the detectives in tricking the man into revealing his true self.
 However, to Doyle's surprise, the man was an impeccable likeness to his character, offering all logical answers to his questions.
 Doyle even asked him how "Sherlock Holmes" could have survived his death at the Reichenbach Falls, as there were no footprints leading away from the cliff, but the man replies that he retraced his own footprints.
 Doyle is startled and admits that it is a good idea.
-It is suggested that the man gave the ideas that made it possible for Doyle to bring his character back to life.
+It is suggested that the man gave the ideas that made it possible for Doyle to bring his character back to life in "The Adventure of the Empty House".
+He also names Sebastian Moran as Moriarity's assistant, a character found in later Holmes stories.